 ADLER: What makes her mad is when she sees campus buildings being renovated that seem perfectly fine.

 SAVINO: And I can't study what I want to study.

 ADLER: But Julie Gondor, a senior majoring in public policy and the president of the student assembly, says many students don't understand the complexities.
 For example, construction is a separate fund.

-Ms. JULIE GONDOR (Student, SUNY Albany): I definitely feel for these students that came in wanting to major in these programs.
+JULIE GONDOR: I definitely feel for these students that came in wanting to major in these programs.

 ADLER: But Gondor says this is a larger political battle that has to go to the legislature.

 GONDOR: My tuition needs to be going back into the SUNY system and into the campus that I'm going to.

 ADLER: In New York State and a few other states, the state takes the tuition.
 Nancy Zimpher, the chancellor of the entire 64-campus SUNY system, says tuition is paid to the state, but it's the legislature that decides how much of it goes to each campus.

 NANCY ZIMPHER: They re-appropriate it to us, and in the last session, only gave us 10 percent back.
 That, to me, sounds like a tax on people who are seeking to better themselves by higher education.

 ADLER: But that doesn't answer Victoria Savino, who says she learned the most in a Latin class with two other people.